s0me1newithhand7s/myNixConf/README.md

-# myNixConf
+# myNixConf / test
-my ultimate nixos configuration (my main config xd)!!
+testing branch!

 # How to clone
 (must be executed as `root`)